 But he tested poorly at the NFL Combine and again at Florida’s Pro Day, prior to the draft.
 This, coupled with what was perceived as several poor interviews caused his draft stock to plummet.

 But Jets coach Adam Gase isn’t worried about any of that.
 He said, “Well right now, we have a guy with pretty much a fresh start.
 What happened in the past is irrelevant to me.”

 Gase added, “Moving forward it’s going to be about doing the right things, worrying about what he can control which is showing up every day, being on time, practice hard.
 If he does that, it’ll be smooth sailing for him.”

 Follow me on Twitter @SteveB7SFG or email me at [email protected]

-Listen to our Patriots 4th and 2 podcasts on blog talk radio as the writers Russ Goldman, Derek Havens and I from PatsFans.com discuss the latest Patriots news and game analysis.
+Listen to our Patriots 4th and 2 podcasts on blog talk radio as Russ Goldman, Derek Havens and myself from PatsFans.com discuss the latest Patriots news and game analysis.